 If the city attorney dies, resigns, is removed from office, ceases to hold any qualification for office, or the office is otherwise vacated or moves from the city during the term of office, the city attorney's successor in office shall be appointed by the council to serve until the first day of January following the next regular municipal election.
-If such election be the time for the regular election of a city attorney, a city attorney shall then be elected to serve for a term of four years; otherwise for the remainder of the unexpired term; provided that any vacancy resulting from a recall election shall be filled in the manner hereinafter provided.
+If such election be the time for the regular election of a city attorney, a city attorney shall then be elected to serve for a term of four years; otherwise for the remainder of the unexpired term.